abourn/argo-cd-demo/README.md

 - ArgoCD runs in insecure mode.
 Moreover, TLS is not configured for the ingresses running in the cluster.
 - The Keycloak installation is purely for demonstration purposes, so the OIDC Client Secret is hardcoded in source control, as are the credentials for a demo user.
 - The Kind cluster is configured as a single node cluster.
+- All ArgoCD Applications are assigned to the `default` AppProject, which would be overly permissive in a production environment